LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/GettingStarted/configure.md

 #### Accessing Secrets

-The access to the secrets of the account are possible at runtime thanks to the `SecretClient` which is offered by our runtime library the [Toolbelt](liveperson-functions-foundations-features.html#toolbelt).
-Please be notice the `try`-`catch` block in the code below, this should highlight that accessing a secret can fail and in the process of failing will raise an error.
+Access to the secrets of the account is possible at runtime thanks to the `SecretClient`, which our runtime library offers the [Toolbelt](liveperson-functions-foundations-features.html#toolbelt).
+Please be notice the `try`-`catch` block in the code below.
+This should highlight that accessing a secret can fail and will raise an error in the process of failing.

 **Async-Await Style:**